Jamargle/randomcoapp/README.md

-This is my try of completing the Tuenti code test
+This is my try of completing the a code test